JordanWu1997/I3_Sway_Config/README.md

 <summary>Click to expand/shrink</summary>

 - Cheat sheet format, color theme here is the same as the i3 user guide
+- Highly recommend to change `caplocks` to `ctrl` for your little finger (default in this configuration)
 - All following keybindings can be configured in
     - `./config/i3/configs/i3_bindkey.config`
     - `./config/i3/configs/i3_workspace.config`